-• From Catullus, First Book, first verse (Latin):
+- From Catullus, First Book, first verse (Latin): - Gender (and case) agreement links adjectives to nouns

 Cui dono lepidum novum libellum arida modo pumice expolitum ?
 Whom I-present lovely new little-book dry manner pumice polished ?

 (To whom do I present this lovely new little book now polished with a dry pumice?)